materialsproject/fireworks/docs/firetask_tutorial.rst

 .. tip:: You can run all three of these commands on a single line by separating them with a semicolon.
 This will reset the database, insert a FW, and run it within a single command.

-You should see two files written out to the system, ``howdy.txt`` and ``words.txt``, confirming that you successfully ran a two-step job!
+You should see two files written out to the system, ``inputs.txt`` and ``words.txt``, confirming that you successfully ran a two-step job!

 .. note:: The only way to communicate information between FireTasks within the same FireWork is by writing and reading files, such as in our example.
 If you want to perform more complicated information transfer, you might consider :doc:`defining a workflow <workflow_tutorial>` that connects FireWorks instead.
 You can pass information easily between different FireWorks in a Workflow through the *FWAction* object, but not between FireTasks within a FireWork (:ref:`wfmodel-label`).